xdrpp/stc/cmd/stc/stc.1.md

 * `2006-01-02T15:04:05` (local time)
 * `2006-01-02T15:04` (local time)
 * `2006-01-02` (local time)

+Stellar requires each signature to be paired with the last 4 bytes of the public key (known as the "hint"), so as to facilitate matching the signature to the key.
+The `-hint` option outputs the hint corresponding to a particular `PublicKey`, for use when manually constructing `DecoratedSignature`s.

 The `-mux` and `-demux` options construct and deconstruct a multiplexed account identifiers or "MuxedAccount".
 MuxedAccounts